DavidCoderror/NEURON-NHL-STATS/README.md

 4. Got home and started working on it, Excel needs consistant data damn

 5. I added the new bigger season data, whats intersting is that the Sens is predicted to have 90 points this seaosn.
 Which is  intersing since theyre aorund tehre now

+6. While testing you must put a valid team name or else it wont know what it looks for.